 My husband and I eloped.

-People are often surprised by this.
-However, we had been engaged for about six months when the September 11th attacks occurred.
+People are often surprised by this, however, we’d been engaged for about six months when the September 11th attacks occurred.
 After the horrific events of that day, we decided that there was no point in waiting any longer.
 We were deeply in love, so we decided to just go for it.
 We eloped because we wanted to get married right away, and we had no interest in an expensive, stressful, overdone affair.
 We wanted our wedding to reflect our interests, to be relaxing, fun, and unique.

 No one had ever been married on Amtrak before.
 We are the first (and to my knowledge, the only) couple to be married aboard an Amtrak train.
-We had to bring our own minister, because there’s no one on Amtrak who’s qualified to marry people (it’s not like a cruise ship).
+We had to bring our own minister, because there’s no one on Amtrak who’s qualified to marry people (we thought there would be, but it’s not like a cruise ship).
 After marrying us, the minister stayed on the train long enough to sign the marriage certificate, and eat some cake.
-His wife was waiting at the next stop to take him home.
-We stayed on the train, and traveled to the Grand Canyon for our honeymoon.
+His wife was waiting at the next stop to take him home, but we stayed on the train and traveled to the Grand Canyon for our honeymoon.